Codehackerone/CaptchaVision/api/README.md

   status: a string indicating the status of the API ("ok" if everything is running smoothly)
 ```

+## Run docker instance

+This will create a Docker image with the name "capcha-reognizer" based on the instructions in the Dockerfile.

+`docker build -t capcha-recognizer .`

+This will start a container from the "capcha-recognizer" image and forward traffic from the host machine's port 80 to the container's port 80, where the app is running.
+`docker run -p 80:80 capcha-recognizer`

 ## Deployment
 The API is deployed on AWS Instance and can be accessed at []